Reckless (Bryan Adams album): Singles

 "Run to You" was released as the lead single from Reckless on 18 October 1984, in North America.
 The song was Adams' first number one hit on the Billboard Top Rock Tracks chart, a position it held for four weeks; it also reached number six on the Billboard Hot 100.
 The song also peaked at number 4 on the Canadian singles chart, and was his highest-charting song in Canada at the time.
 "Run to You" also peaked at number 8 in Ireland and reached number 11 on the UK Singles Chart; it was his second single to chart in Europe.

 "Somebody" was issued as a single in January 1985.
 The song was Adams' second number one hit on the Billboard Top Rock Tracks chart and reached number 11 on the Billboard Hot 100.
 "Somebody" was in the top 20 on the Canadian singles chart for six weeks; it was Adams' fourth top 20 hit on the Canadian chart.
 "Somebody" was released in Europe during February 1985 and peaked at number 20 in Ireland and reached the top 40 on the UK Singles Chart at number 35; it was Adams' third single to chart in Europe.

 "Heaven" was the third single issued from Reckless, reaching number 1 on the Billboard Hot 100 chart for two weeks in June 1985; the song previously peaked at number 9 on the Billboard Top Rock Tracks chart in February 1984, due to its inclusion in the A Night in Heaven soundtrack.

 Adams performing "Summer of '69" in Dublin, Ireland.

-Upon the release of Reckless in November 1984, "Summer of '69" received airplay on album-oriented rock radio stations, reaching number 40 on Billboard's Top Rock Tracks chart.
+Upon the release of Reckless in November 1984, "Summer of '69" received airplay on album-oriented rock radio stations, reaching number 40 on Billboards Top Rock Tracks chart.
 After its release as a single in June 1985, "Summer of '69" peaked at number five on the Billboard Hot 100.
 "Summer of '69" has been certified four-times platinum in the UK.

 "One Night Love Affair" was released as the album's fifth single in September 1985, peaking on the Billboard Hot 100 chart at number 13 and at number 7 on the Top Rock Tracks chart.
 "One Night Love Affair" had been officially released to Canadian radio stations in February 1985.
 The song reached the top 20 on the Canadian Singles Chart.

 "It's Only Love" was the sixth and final single from Reckless, released on 21 October 1985 in the UK.
 "It's Only Love" peaked at number 15 on the Billboard Hot 100, and number 29 on the UK Singles Chart.